 How to Get to Scuol

 Scuol-Tarasp is the terminal station on the Rhaetian railway line (RhB).
-See Voyages-sncf to check routes, timetables and tickets if you are coming from the UK or Europe, Europe Rail to check routes, timetables and tickets if you are coming from the US or Canada, or Interrail for a range of passes including multi-country passes.
+To check routes, timetables and purchase tickets online see Rail Europe.
 The trains are regular, and as always in Switzerland, completely reliable.

 The station is a little way from the centre of Scuol (approx. 1 km).
 You can walk from the station, or use the small local bus.
 One small payment gets you a pass for the local bus that you can use all day.